CloudburstSys/PonyPixel/README.md

 # PonyPixel
-Pixel place bot for Brony team at r/place 2022
+Pixel place bot for Brony team at r/place 2022.
+The event is now over.
+Thanks for those who ran PonyPixel!
+We succeeded.
+A final python script has been bundled with this final update to allow you to see the final total damage.
+To use it, run `python checkDamage.py`.

+I have a donation page at https://ko-fi.com/cloudburstsys if you wish to donate, however it is not required at all.

+Thank you soldier.
+Pony on.

 ## How to run
 1. Install Python 3.7.
 Python version below 3.7 will NOT WORK.
 It **MUST** be Python 3.7 or above.